 Ashton Jeanty/Raiders Possibility

-The Raiders are the betting favorites to draft Ashton Jeanty at -130, and they’ve been one of the teams rumored to pick him for a while now.
+The Raiders were the betting favorites to draft Ashton Jeanty and were one of the teams rumored to pick him for a while.

 Historically, the Raiders aren’t afraid to take big swings with their first-round draft picks.
 They also are willing to take running backs in the first round, as they picked Josh Jacobs 24th overall in 2019.